TomaNikolov/generic-b2b-app/feedback.md

 - Think of a way to cleanup the services data whe the user logs-out.

+- Remove `entryComponents` in the modules - no need for that

+- `NgZone` -> there should be no need for that.
+Try to remove it and see if it causes problems

 - In list view templates - you can attach (tap) event directly in the template root view and then pass in the item directly.
 For example in `inbox-list.component.ts/html`:
 ```